 The outlook for December specifically, shows areas of central and south eastern Australia receiving above average rainfall.
 Conditions looks particularly dry for north-west WA and pockets of QLD and the NT.

 Yellow has been the dominant colour in October, with both maximum and minimum temperatures above average for almost all of Australia.
 A combination of low rainfall and frost conditions has seen significant hay being cut in south-east grain growing regions.

-BoM forecasts suggest the whole country will experience above average maximum temperatures from August to October, with August to be warmer than September.
+Forecasts suggest the whole country will experience above average maximum temperatures over summer.

 Climate and Water Outlook Videos